henguyen1/Asteroids2/README.md

 4. Now add just a single asteroid to your applet.
 Start by just calling the Asteroid's `show()` function.
 Make sure you can see it and are happy with its shape before going to the next step.
 5. Now add the code that moves and rotates the Asteroid
 6. Modify your code so that you have an array of Asteroids.
-7. Submit the URL of your working program to the school loop locker
+7. Submit the URL of your working program to Google Classroom (the same URL you submitted for Part 1)

 Extensions
 ----------